A group of individuals are pictured around a large conference table for a meeting. The setting is a modern office.

 4. A device policy.

 If your meeting is in person, clarify ahead of time which devices can be brought to the meeting.
-Too often, team members bring their tablets or laptops and spend time writing emails rather than paying attention.
-Or a phone rings and a key decision maker needs to step out of the room, rendering the agenda useless.
+Too often, team members bring their tablets or laptops and spend time writing emails rather than paying attention, or a phone rings and a key decision-maker needs to step out of the room, rendering the agenda useless.

 5. Actionable next steps.

-All meetings should be wrapped up with a list of next steps, as well as assigned team members who will carry the results forward.
+All meetings should be wrapped up with a list of the next steps, as well as assigned team members who will carry the results forward.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.